 Reactive approach

-• Your bet is that you need to tune & scale vertically (buying faster/more expensive hardware, more clouds-resources).
+• You investigate the performance only if you face performance problems after design & coding to avoid premature optimization.• Your bet is that you need to tune & scale vertically (buying faster/more expensive hardware, more clouds-resources).
 You experience increased hardware expense / total cost of ownership.

 • Performance problems are frequently introduced early in the design and cannot always be fixed through tuning or more efficient coding.
 Also, fixing architectural / design issues later in the cycle very expensive nor always possible.